Yashvant-Chhapwale-Course-Work/Custom-Tkinter/README.md

 ---

 # About Custom-Tkinter
-CustomTkinter is a modern UI library for Python that enhances Tkinter with a sleek, customizable look using themes, rounded corners, and improved widgets.
+CustomTkinter is a modern **GUI library for Python** that enhances Tkinter with a sleek, customizable look using themes, rounded corners, and improved widgets.
 It is built on top of Tkinter but offers a more modern design with dark mode support.

 ### Features:
 - `Theming_Support:` Light, Dark, and System themes.